How to build a Hubspot AI chatbot

 Ready to build a smarter Hubspot AI chatbot?

 HubSpot’s Chatflows tool is a great way to start automating your customer conversations.
-With just a few steps setting up flows, adding actions, customizing the look, and connecting your **Knowledge Base,** you can build a chatbot that runs 24/7 and takes the pressure off your team.
+With just a few steps setting up flows, adding actions, customizing the look, and connecting your knowledge base, you can build a chatbot that runs 24/7 and supports your team.

-But if you want deeper AI capabilities, more knowledge sources, better testing, and smarter automation, eesel AI offers a more advanced path.
-It connects with your current helpdesk, pulls from past tickets and internal docs, and helps your bot go beyond the basics.
+For teams that want even deeper AI capabilities and more knowledge sources, eesel AI offers a complementary path.
+It connects with your current helpdesk and HubSpot setup, pulling from wide sources to help your bot go beyond the basics.